mushtaqak/learnings/tutorials/node-learning-crash-course.md

 `package.json` holds metadata for the project. `npm` is package manager.

     - npm init: creates pacakge.json - It means this command sets up metadata for the project (project name, version, description,  entry point, test command, git repo, etc.).
+    - npm init --yes: skips all these configurations, create package.json with default values.
     - npm install <package-name>: installs a package, adds it to package.json 's dependencies.
     - npm uninstall <package-name>: uninstalls a package & remove it from package.json 's dependencies.
     - package versioning